-The Company has an administrative fee service agreement with BBVA NY Branch, under which certain administrative services are provided to the Company, such as legal, compliance, accounts payable, internal auditing, and human resource services.
-In addition, the Company has an administrative fee service agreement with BBVA NY Branch, under which the Company provides client onboarding services.
+The Company has administrative fee service agreements with BBVA NY Branch, under which certain administrative services are provided to the Company, such as legal, compliance, accounts payable, internal auditing, and human resource services.
+In addition, the Company has administrative fee service agreements with BBVA NY Branch, under which the Company provides client onboarding services.